 Inattention and Neurofeedback

 Neurofeedback can help increase focus and attention, allowing individuals with ADHD to stay on task for longer periods of time.
-By training the brain to produce the brain waves associated with focus, individuals with ADHD can learn to sustain attention and stay focused on important tasks (Arns et al., 2014).
+By enhancing brain activation in specific areas associated with focus, individuals with ADHD can learn to sustain attention and stay focused on important tasks (Arns et al., 2014).
 Improving focus can have a tremendous positive impact not just academics, it at home and with relationships.

 Hyperactivity and Neurofeedback